zydou/arti/doc/dev/notes/rpc-meta-draft.md

   It must match the id of a request that has not received a final response.

-intermediate
-: An optional boolean, defaulting to false.
-  It indicates whether the response is intermediate or final.

-info
+update
 : An object whose type depends on the request.
-  It is required on an intermediate response.
+  It is required on an update.

 result
 : An object whose type depends on the request.